vishalsingh2972/NamasteJS-Notes/Notes/8-letConst-deadzone-errors.md

 accessed only after assigning some value to it first.
 - ie. one can access 'a' only if it is assigned.
 Thus, it throws error.
 - **Temporal Dead Zone** : Time since when the let variable was hoisted until it is initialized some value. //temporal dead zone begins when varialbes are declared and temporal dead zone ends when initilisation starts - basically a temporal dead zone works between the time a variable is declared till the time a value gets assigned to the variable
-- And whenever we try to access the variable (//console.log or try print the variable) inside a TDZ it will give us a reference error (// Uncaught ReferenceError: Cannot access 'a' before initialization)
+- And whenever we try to access the variable (//console.log or try print the variable) inside a TDZ it will give us a reference error (// Uncaught ReferenceError: Cannot access 'a' before initialization), basically a variable is not accessible inside a Temporal Dead Zone (TDZ) and can be accessed only after the TDZ ends or value of a is initialised.
 - So any line till before "let a = 10" is the TDZ for a
 - Since a is not accessible on global, its not accessible in *window/this* also
 > window.b or this.b -> 15; But window.a or this.a ->undefined, just like window.x or this.x->undefined  (x isn't declared anywhere)